mgn39/TurtleBot2/Kaleb/Week 6.md

 ## <u>10/3/24</u>
 ### Docker Side Quest (Day 3)
+- To run, use the same procedure as Day 2
 - Networking:
 	- Again, updated [Dockerfile](../src/Dockerfile)
 	- There are issues with MacOS that prevent a direct pinging of the container from host